danschultzer/idempotency_plug/README.md

 ## Scope `Idempotency-Key`

-If you authenticate an user in your API you will need to scope the `Idempotency-Key` to the authenticated user:
+If you authenticate a user in your API you will need to scope the `Idempotency-Key` to the authenticated user:

 ```elixir
 defmodule MyAppWeb.IdempotencyPlugHandler do